Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Experiment

 \textbf{NTU RGB-D} \cite{liu2019ntu, shahroudy2016ntu} contains over 100,000 motions with 120 classes whose pose annotations are from MS Kinect.
 This makes the data highly noisy and inaccurate.
 Some motions can be temporally inconsistent with severe jittering.
 We follow \cite{guo2020action2motion} by selecting 13 actions with 3900 motion clips, and the training/testing split policy of \cite{mao2022weakly}.
 10 observed frames are provided for prediction.

-In experimenting on these three datasets, we notice that the actions in HumanAct12 and NTU RGB-D do not suit quantitatively for learning decent leg movements since they include mostly the motions with upper-body variations.
+In experimenting on these three datasets, we notice that the actions in HumanAct12 and NTU RGB-D are not quantitatively suited for learning decent leg movements since they mostly include the motions with upper-body variations.
 Therefore, AinB-VAE is only learned on the BABEL dataset.
-More specifically, in training the AinB-VAE, we select 4 actions: \textit{Walk, Jog, Run, Step} from BABEL such that AinB-VAE can learn effectively from the sequences with rich leg dynamics.
+More specifically, in training the AinB-VAE, we select 4 actions: \textit{Walk, Jog, Run, and Step} from BABEL such that AinB-VAE can learn effectively from the sequences with rich leg dynamics.
 We then generalize the learned leg motions via AinB-VAE to HumanAct12 and NTU RGB-D to produce the transition.

 \textbf{Implementation Details.} The training involves three models: AinB-VAE, MDM, and diversity sampler (DS).
 For AinB-VAE, we train it for 500 epochs with a learning rate of 0.001.
 The number of attention head is implemented with 4. ($w_{mse}$, $w_{\mathrm{KL}}$) are set to (100, 0.001).
-For MDM, we train it for 2000 epochs on BABEL and NTU RGB-D, and 1000 epochs for HumanAct12, with learning rate set to 0.001.
+For MDM, we train it for 2000 epochs on BABEL and NTU RGB-D, and \guPr{for} 1000 epochs \guPr{on} HumanAct12, with \guPr{a} learning rate \guPr{of} 0.001.
 The total (reverse) diffusion is called for $T = 1000$ iterations.
-For DS, we set $(w_{div}, w_{\mathrm{KL}}^{samp})$ to (200,1) with the learning rate of 0.01 for 30 epochs.
+For DS, we set $(w_{div}, w_{\mathrm{KL}}^{samp})$ to (200,1) with \guPr{a} learning rate of 0.01 for 30 epochs.
 The AinB-VAE decoder is kept frozen during the sampler training.
-All the experiments are conducted on RTX3090.
+All the experiments are conducted on RTX4090.